ShaunCurtis/CEC.Routing/CEC.Routing/Readme.md

         };
     </script>

-This warns the user when navigating to another site through the URL bar of the browser or an external link.
+This warns the user when navigating to another site through the URL bar of the browser or via an external link.
 The browser doesn't give you the control to stop this, just warn the user.
 I wish the browser window had a page APP setting to control this!
-The message that appears is browser specific, so you won't necessarily get the message you ask for.
+The message that appears is browser specific, you won't necessarily get the message you ask for.

-At this point you are up and running.
+You should be up and running.
 The router acts and behaves like the standard Blazor router.
-There's a RouterSessionService running that controls the router when certain properties are set, but by default it's vanilla Blazor routing.
+There's a RouterSessionService running that controls the router when an active IRecordRouterComponent page is registered with the service, but by default it's vanilla Blazor routing.

-To implement controlled routing, you need to implement the IRecordRouterComponent interface on your editor component and register your component with the RouterSessionService.
+To conntrol routing, you need to implement the IRecordRouterComponent interface on your editor component and register that component with the RouterSessionService when it loads.

-In the example project there's a EditorComponentBase class that does most of the boiler plating.
+In the example project there's a EditorComponentBase class that implements most of the boiler plate code.
 The key activities are in the OnInitialized event:

+            this.RouterSessionService.ActiveComponent = this;
             this.PageUrl = this.NavManager.Uri;
-            this.RouterSessionService.ActiveComponent = this;
             this.RouterSessionService.NavigationCancelled += OnNavigationCancelled;

-The current component is registered with the RouterSessionSerive, the current page url  is set, and a local handler is registered with the navigation cancelled event on the service.
+The current component is registered with the RouterSessionSerive, the current page url  is set, and a local handler is registered with the NavigationCancelled event on the service.
 Note that this event is triggered by the router.

 The OnNavigationCancelled event handler in the sampl;e project looks like this: